-Figure 5: Example: SPSISGSXWEST summer, POE50: Baseline forecast, postmodel adjustments and reconciliation (final forecasts)
+Figure 5: Example: QGQPQLGH summer, POE50: Baseline forecast, post-model adjustments and reconciliation (final forecasts)

 Step 5.
-The light blue dashed line shows the Baseline forecasts, which reflect the starting point and trend (growth) for the cubic trend line (selected in the previous step).
+The navy blue dashed line shows the Baseline forecasts, which reflect the starting point and trend for the cubic trend line (selected in the previous step).

 Step 6.
-The navy blue line reflects the Baseline forecast, less post-model adjustments for future EE and PV (unreconciled, non-coincident MD).
-The adjustment for EE only reflects a deviation from the historical trend.
+The light blue line reflects the Baseline forecast adjusted for (1) block loads and transfers, (2) less post-model adjustments for future EE and (3) PV.
+This provides an unreconciled, non-coincident MD estimate.
+For this CP, the initial adjustment for block loads is a reduction in MD, though this is positive (an increase in MD) from 2018.
+The adjustment for EE only reflects a deviation from the historical trend: in this case the EE trend is toward more energy efficiency, which reduces the future MD forecasts downward.
 The adjustment for PV reflects an estimate of the total contribution of PV to reducing future MD.
 The adjusted forecast will start lower than the historical actual MDs (simulated MDs), as the historical actual MDs have PV output added back (i.e. the forecast is not directly comparable to the historical given that under this methodology, adjustments for PV are now made before the simulations).
 This is illustrated in the stylised example in Figure 7.
+In summer the PV contribution for this CP is around 20MW, which reduces the forecasts down.

 Step 7a.
-AEMO multiplies the Adjusted Baseline (navy blue) by the diversity factor at that CP.
-The diversity factor is the historical ratio of the average CP demand at the time of the system MD to the CP demand at the time of the CP MD (red: the unreconciled coincident MD).
+AEMO multiplies the Adjusted Baseline (light blue) by the diversity factor at that CP.
+The diversity factor is the historical ratio of the average CP demand at the time of the system MD to the CP demand at the time of the CP MD (red: this is the unreconciled coincident MD).
 Diversity factors will differ by CP, but under this methodology are constant over time for each CP.
 Diversity factors should always be less than 100% (this shift should always be down).
+For this CP the summer diversity factor is 92%.

 Step 7b.
-AEMO scales the diversified MD of each CP so that the sum of the diversified MDs matches the regional (coincident) MD (orange: reconciled coincident MD).
+AEMO scales the diversified MD of each CP so that the sum of the diversified MDs matches the regional (coincident) MD (mid blue: reconciled coincident MD).
 The same scaling factor is applied to all CPs, though a different scaling factor is applied by season and by POE.
 Scaling factors also differ over time, and can be greater or less than 100%, depending on whether the CP forecasts are higher/lower than the regional forecasts (ideally close to 100%).
-In the case of summer POE50, the scaling factors are around 96-97%.
+In the case of summer POE50, the scaling factors start at 92% and rise to 103%, so the mid blue line is below the red line initially (when scaling is <100%) and above the red line when scaling is >100%.
+This suggests that the regional forecasts increase more quickly than the sum of the CP forecasts (prior to reconciliation).

 Step 7c.
-AEMO divided the reconciled coincident MD (orange) by the diversity factor at each CP to obtain a reconciled non-coincident final MD forecast (mid-blue).
+AEMO divided the reconciled coincident MD (mid-blue) by the diversity factor at each CP to obtain a reconciled non-coincident final MD forecast (orange).
 This shift should always be up (non-coincident MD should always be greater than coincident MD).

-Figure 6: Example: SPSISGSXWEST summer, POE50 and POE10: Final reconciled forecasts, coincident and non-coincident
+Figure 6: Example: QGQPQLGH summer, POE50 and POE10: Final reconciled forecasts, coincident and non-coincident